Surf Coast Aquatic and Health Centre

 The scope for the Surf Coast Aquatic and Health Centre includes:

-• An indoor 25m pool for lap/squad swimming and learn to swim, and one warm water indoor pool for learn to swim, warm water exercise, hydrotherapy and leisure.
+• A warm water indoor pool for learn to swim, warm water exercise, hydrotherapy and leisure

-Council acknowledges the significant Australian Government contribution of $20 million and the Victorian Government contribution of $13 million to the Aquatic & Health Centre.
+We acknowledge the significant Australian Government contribution of $20 million and the Victorian Government contribution of $13 million to the Aquatic & Health Centre.
 A further $3.5 million grant from the Victorian Government’s ‘Growing Suburbs Fund’ will contribute to the Community Wellbeing Spaces within the facility, and $180,000 from the Victorian Government’s ‘Changing Places’ funding to a facility within the centre.
-Council will contribute up to $9.32 million.

 What’s happening now?

-The new centre will connect with Wurdi Baierr Stadium and become its new primary entry point.
+The new centre will connect with Wurdi Baierr Stadium in Torquay and become its new primary entry point.

 A total of 310 new car parks will be provided, along with new access paths and bike parking.